 That set the scene for a compelling long-term investment case, and it was one which saw Coca-Cola make up about one-third of Berkshire’s common stock holding at the time.
 Now, hindsight is a wonderful thing: it looks obvious to anyone reading Buffett’s thoughts from back then that this was a no-brainer.
 I mean, what’s not to like?
 You get a great company with a mega-brand and good growth prospects.
 You get a capital light operation which is inherently cash generative.
 Oh, and a large portion of that cash goes directly into shareholders’ pockets.
 The company had even dumped Colombia Pictures to focus on the core drinks business.

 The final piece of the equation?
 You got it all at a fair price.
 All the figures above were known to investors at the time.
 Copies of annual reports that set out Coke’s per-capita and nominal volume increases each year were freely available.
-Pour over those reports and shareholder letters from the 1970s and 1980s and you’ll see the same hallmarks you would expect to see today.
+Go over those reports and shareholder letters from the 1970s and 1980s and you’ll see the same hallmarks you would expect to see today.
 For example, here’s the opening paragraph from the 1988 annual report:

 The Coca-Cola Company’s two unique and invaluable assets – our trademarks and our worldwide system – make us the world’s only truly global soft drink’s company.
 In 1988, more than 200 billion servings of our soft drinks were sold worldwide.
 No other company sold even half as much.